ffbeast/ffbeast.github.io/docs/en/common_motor.md

 > The main difference will be in peak motor torque (and so peak force that device can produce)

 ### How to choose good one?
-Unfortunately there is now absolutely reliable way to know what motor have inside without disassembling it.
-Motors could have same pattern on the front but be different inside.
-Same time motors with totally different form outside could be similar inside.
+Unfortunately, there is no absolutely reliable way to determine the internal components of a motor without disassembling it.
+Motors with the same pattern on the front may have different internal structures, while motors with completely different external appearances could be similar inside.

 The only approximate method to guess motor internals - is .... the motor weight!
 <img src="../../assets/images/on_scales.jpg">